Complete Guide to Disneyland Rope Drop

 Now, onto the details of this rope drop…

-If you have Genie+, we recommend your first pick be Space Mountain.
+If you have Multi Pass, we recommend your first pick be Space Mountain.
 If you can get a time that allows you about an hour for rope drop, that’s best (i.e. if the park opens at 8AM then an 8:45AM to 9:45AM time for Space Mountain is best).
-Because you’ll be focusing on Fantasyland to start the day, you want a Genie+ pick that is popular and close to Fantasyland.
+Because you’ll be focusing on Fantasyland to start the day, you want a Multi Pass pick that is popular and close to Fantasyland.
 Matterhorn is an okay alternative, too.

 Entering the park, guests heading into Fantasyland will usually corral on the right side of the hub.
 Once the park opens, they’ll be allowed to access the park.
-Since we recommend starting with Alice in Wonderland (more on ride order below), we recommending heading in the direction of Matterhorn (between Matterhorn and the castle), not through the castle.
+Since we recommend starting with Peter Pan’s Flight, you’ll want to go straight through the castle—it’s the first ride on the right.

 The point of the Fantasyland rope drop is to get through as many of the following rides as quickly as possible: